MicrosoftDocs/azure-devops-yaml-schema/task-reference/gradle-v1.md

 **`sonarQubeDBUsername`** - **Db Username**<br>
 Input alias: `sqDbUsername`. `string`.
 Optional.
 Use when `sqDbDetailsRequired = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 SonarQube server 5.1 and lower only.
-Enters the username for the database user, i.e. `sonar.jdbc.username`.
+Enters the username for the database user, that is `sonar.jdbc.username`.
 <!-- :::editable-content-end::: -->
 <br>